 There is a free plan, Odoo Community, that includes only one app.
 The pricing for the Enterprise version is $24 per user plus the cost of each application you add.
 The application prices start at $6.68 per month.
 You can get a discount if you opt to be billed annually.
 For more information, check Odoo’s pricing plan.

 SAP Business ByDesign is a cloud ERP software designed for mid-sized businesses and local public sector organizations.
-It provides great solutions for HR, accounting, procurement, and more.
+It provides great HR, accounting, procurement software, and more.

 SAP manages system upgrades, hosting, and maintenance.
 It’s praised for its ability to scale up and has features that enable you to manage accounts for different operating units.
 SAP’s finance features give a real-time overview of your financial state, manage the cash and liquidity, and streamline the accounting process.
 The HR features further enable you to take care of organization management, track time and attendance of employees, and other HR processes.